leto/mastering_dpow/README.md

-# Mastering Komodo Delayed Proof-of-Work
+# Mastering Delayed Proof-of-Work

 ## by Duke Leto

-This is a short technical document aimed at developers who are interested to learn more about DPoW and/or want to add it to their a cryptocoin to protect against consensus (51%) attacks.
+This is a short technical document aimed at developers who are interested to learn more about DPoW and/or want to add it to their a cryptocoin to protect against consensus (51%) attacks and double spend attacks.
 These attacks are becoming very common against coins from large to small.

 This book assumes basic knowledge of the Bitcoin protocol, Bitcoin source code, C++ and basic compiler knowledge.
-No prior knowledge of Komodo is assumed, this work contains a basic introduction of Komodo features.
+No prior knowledge of Hush is assumed, this work contains a basic introduction of Hush features.

 # High Level Overview of KMD DPoW